As you get older, your body will change — on the inside and the outside.

 what to expect can help you feel better.
 When you have questions, ask your mom,

 How Will My Body Change on the Outside?

 Let's start from the top of your body and work our way down.

-The skin on your face
+The skin on your face will

-will get oily and you may get pimples.
+get oily and you may get pimples.

-There's no one right size for breasts.)
+no one right size for breasts.)

 Hair will grow on body parts other than your head.
 It will grow under your arms,

 on your legs, and in your private area (around your vagina.)
 When you sweat,

 it will smell stinky — especially under your arms.